 Another special benefit of CDPAP is that CDPAP aides may perform "skilled" care that otherwise may only be performed by a nurse - suctioning tracheostomies, insulin injections, administration of oxygen or medications where the consumer cannot self-administer.
 See N.Y.
 Educ.
 Law § 6908(1)(a) .
 Tasks that could not otherwise be performed by home health aides or personal care aides are indicated in the scope of tasks for personal care and home health aides.

 Effective Nov.
 1, 2012, Consumer-Directed Personal Assistance Program (CDPAP) is included in the "benefit package" for both Mainstream Medicaid Managed Care and Managed Long Term Care.
-This change affects both people who have Medicaid only and people who have both Medicaid and Medicare ("dual eligibles").
+Here is how people with Medicaid only and those with Medicare and Medicaid access CDPAP.

 Responsibilities of the Health Plan and Consumer (acknowledgement that MLTC member must sign)

 Transition Rights - The MLTC plans must continue the same hours authorized by CASA/DSS for at least 90 days.
-After that they may change the hours -- but DOH has said that CMS is requiring that plans give advance notice of a change with the right to request a hearing and AID CONTINUING.
-As with any change, the plan must give written notice of any reduction that gives a reason for the reduction - a change in medical condition or other circumstances.
+This includes enrollment after receiving Immediate Need services.
+After that they may change the hours -- but plans must give advance notice of a change with the right to request a hearing and AID CONTINUING, and may reduce services only for permitted reasons - pursuant to MLTC Policy 16.06 (a change in medical condition or other circumstances).

 Eligibility Criteria - 18 NYCRR Sec.
 505.28(c)